-OpenCraft's sprints are jam-packed with client tasks, forum discussions, mentoring, context switching, planning for next sprint, epic project budgets, firefighting, discoveries, more context switching.. in short, there is a lot of work to do, and only one sprint to do it in.
+OpenCraft's sprints are jam-packed with client tasks, forum discussions, mentoring, context switching, planning for next sprint, epic management, firefighting, discoveries, more context switching.. in short, there is a lot of work to do, and only one sprint to do it in.
 So how do we do it all, and not go crazy?

 The short answer is, we all go crazy some of the time :) But the goal is to find your own balance, with sustainable work practices that improve your productivity and lower your stress.